NETwork-Inc/freshsales/README.md

 python -m pytest --cov=freshsalessdk --cov-report html:cov_html
 ```

-We want to maintain 100% code coverage.
+We want to maintain more than 90% code coverage.

+To get lots of debugging data during tests, edit the pytest.ini file.

 ## License